 MDMA, also know as Ecstasy, is a popular party drug among teens and young adults.
 It became popular in the 1970s and 1980s as a mainstream party drug.
 Today, Ecstasy is commonly known as Molly.
 It is both a stimulant and a hallucinogen.
 The substance is common at clubs, raves, and parties because it lowers inhibition and causes intense feelings of closeness with others.

 Ecstasy also increases feelings of euphoria, openness, and affection.
 The substance often helps people feel more comfortable in social situations and increases their enjoyment of lights and music.
 However, there are several long-term effects of Ecstasy that can adversely affect a person long after they take it.
-At Crestview Recovery, we are here to help you learn about the effects.
+Learn more about Ecstasy addiction treatment by calling 866.262.0531.

 Ecstasy Abuse Signs